DeanMoriaty/photo/readme.txt

-git is a distributed version control system git is free software git is great software i change the fate i will meet
+git is a distributed version control system git is free software git is great software i can't change the fate i will meet